 As if walking across the contiguous United States a couple of dozen times weren’t enough, there are other significant factors that can affect our foot health as we age.
 Luckily, foot problems can be avoided or treated with proper care and guidance.

 Here are five of the most common foot problems among seniors and how they can be treated.

 Unfortunately, there is not much you can do to avoid joint damage in your feet or anywhere else in your body.
 Joint damage occurs as a result of natural wear and tear which progressively worsens with time.
 While there are joint supplements available on the market, they are only meant to slow down this wear and tear rather than repair it.
 Once joints begin to age, the damage is often irreversible.
 However, this doesn’t mean you have to suffer from joint pain indefinitely.
 Physical therapy and alternative treatments like hemp oil can help reduce the pain so you can make the most of your day.

 Commonly known as Athlete’s Foot, fungal infections can be highly discomforting and irritating.
 Most fungal infections are contracted in public places like locker rooms, pools, saunas, and jacuzzis.
 Constantly wearing shoes without letting your feet ‘breathe’ can also lead to fungal infections, as fungus tends to thrive in warm, damp areas.

 Fungal infections can usually be prevented by taking proactive measures such as keeping your feet clean and dry, and avoiding walking barefoot in public places.
-Fungal infections can also be treated and eliminated with over the counter products, such as a fungal nail eliminator.
+Fungal infections can also be treated and eliminated with over the counter products.

 Bunions are often referred to as “hallux valgus” by doctors.
 They are abnormalities of the feet usually in the form of a visible bump on the big toe or the side of the foot.
 Bunions are not only undesirable for their appearance, but they can also be extremely painful often leading to difficulties walking.